Judith McCulloh: Personal life

-She was married for 52 years to Leon McCulloh, a professor of Mathematics at the University of Illinois at Urbana-Champaign.
+She was married for 52 years to Leon McCulloh, a professor of Mathematics at the University of Illinois Urbana-Champaign.
 When not pursuing academic interests, she was an avid gardener, and enjoyed sewing and quilting.

 McCulloh died of cancer in Urbana, Illinois, on July 13, 2014, aged 78.
 Several memorials in her name were posthumously established, among them the Judith McCulloh Fellowship by the Society for American Music, the Judith McCulloh Fund for American Music at the University of Illinois Press, and the Judith McCulloh Public Sector Award, distributed by the Society for Ethnomusicology.